bzoel/merakitools/COMMANDS.md

 **Commands**:

 * `api`: Organization API status
+* `claim-order`: Claim an order into an organization
 * `create`: Create a new Meraki organization
 * `create-ip-objects`: Create new IP objects within organization,...
 * `create-saml-idp`: Create a SAML IDP